It's good to know

 What if I still smoke?

-If you smoke or have in the past, this program could be for you.
-You don’t have to quit to have the scan.
+If you currently smoke or have in the past, this program could be for you.
+It’s important to note that you don’t have to quit smoking to have the scan.

 We know that reasons for smoking are complex, and it can be hard to quit.
 This program isn't about judgement or forcing you to quit smoking.
 It’s about giving you the chance to find anything early to help give you a longer, healthier life.

-How can I find an LGBTQ+ inclusive and affirming healthcare provider?
+How can I find an inclusive and affirming healthcare provider?

 Having a healthcare provider that you trust and feel comfortable with is important for everyone.

-If you think you are eligible for lung screening, speak to a doctor or healthcare provider you feel comfortable with.
+If you think you are eligible for the National Lung Cancer Screening Program, speak to a doctor, healthcare provider or nurse practitioner you feel comfortable with.

 Trans, gender diverse, and LGBTQ+ people can visit the TransHub doctor's list to find a safe and affirming service.